 Stress is a common occurrence for most Americans, and medical scientists have found that the effects of stress have more impact on our gut than known before.8 When you are stressed, it is not uncommon to take on bad eating habits or lose sleep.
 This, along with other internal and environmental factors, can cause an immediate backlash in our gut.
 We hope to show how stress affects your digestive system, how your gut health can affect your mood, why you should consider taking probiotics, and give you ways to combat this vicious cycle.
+To learn more about the relationship between stress and gut health, read on.

 Your gut is partly controlled by the central nervous system, brain, and spinal cord.
 The vagus nerve is the longest and most complex nerve that runs down the spinal cord from brain to gut and is the main highway of communication between these two critical parts of our body3.
 The gut-brain connection is so strong that your stomach’s physical reactions, like a release of juices, can happen before any food is even eaten.9